Annuities: The next big retirement option?

-More and more Americans are facing the prospect of retiring on savings and Social Security, without the reliable pension checks their parents enjoyed.
+More and more Americans are facing the prospect of retiring on savings and Social Security, without the reliable pension checks their parents received.
 At the same time, it is becoming increasingly clear that getting through retirement by living off investments is too difficult and unpredictable for most of us.

 Enthusiasm doesn't trickle down